Elliot Alderson played by Rami Malek

 After being arrested for financial hacking, he has been attending court-ordered therapy for almost a year.
 Elliot, however, prefers self-medication by morphine, an addiction he mediates with suboxone.
 He obtains both from his next door neighbor, Shayla.

 With the arrival of Mr. Robot, Elliot’s world changes entirely.
 Fsociety’s members and mission offer him a renewed purpose -- though accompanied by a risk of heightened paranoia -- leaving him faced with the question of whether to numbly continue the life he knows or risk everything and participate in Mr. Robot’s revolution.

-Rami Malek stars as Elliot, a young and brilliant programmer, on USA Network’s Golden Globe® Award winning series, MR. ROBOT.
+Rami Malek stars as Elliot, a brilliant cyber-security engineer, on USA Network’s Golden Globe® Award-winning series, “Mr. Robot.”

-For his work on the hit drama series, Malek received a Golden Globe® Award nomination for Best Performance by an Actor in a Television Series – Drama, a Screen Actors Guild® Award nomination for Outstanding Performance by a Male Actor in a Drama Series and won a Critics’ Choice® Award for Best Actor in a Drama Series.
+For his work on the hit drama series, Malek received an Emmy® Award for Outstanding Lead Actor in a Drama Series, a Golden Globe Award nomination for Best Performance by an Actor in a Television Series – Drama, a Screen Actors Guild® Award nomination for Outstanding Performance by a Male Actor in a Drama Series and won a Critics’ Choice® Award for Best Actor in a Drama Series.

 Most recently, Malek wrapped production on “Papillon” opposite Charlie Hunnam.
 The remake of the 1973 Steve McQueen film is directed by Michael Noer.
 Malek plays the role of Louis Dega, originated by Dustin Hoffman.
 Upcoming, he will portray the iconic Queen front-man Freddie Mercury in the biopic “Bohemian Rhapsody” from director Bryan Singer.